el-grudge/money-diaries/README.md

 ## Todo

+- [ ] ocr on mage
+- [ ] move cpi to mage
 - [ ] notes on [mage debugging](#debuging-mage)
 - [ ] seed official inflation records
-- [ ] use cpi code to calculate oral inflation
-- [x] move debt-wealth chart to fig 1
-- [ ] add official-vs-oral inflation chart
 - [ ] use google ocr api to extract data from images when not available in scraped data
 - [ ] modify dbt model to accommodate image extractions and inflation seeds
 - [ ] data governance in dbt: 1- add metadata to enhance discoverability
 - [ ] data governance in dbt: 2- add data quality checks to enhance data quality and integrity
+- [ ] fix net worth regex on mage
+- [ ] net worth calculation: use net worth if exists, else use assets to calculate net worth
+- [x] move dbt to mage
+- [x] use cpi code to calculate oral inflation
+- [x] move debt-wealth chart to fig 1
+- [x] add official-vs-oral inflation chart
-- [ ] run the project on a longer period and ensure that it is working smoothly
+- [x] run the project on a longer period and ensure that it is working smoothly
 - [x] fix net worth regex
-- [ ] net worth calculation: use net worth if exists, else use assets to calculate net worth

 #### debuging mage